s2e-lab/model-evolution/scripts/README.md

 ```

 ## Getting Models Metadata from HuggingFace
+- Step 1:
   - `get_models.py`: Script to get metadata of all models from HuggingFace.
-Make sure to setup your [SSH](https://huggingface.co/docs/hub/en/security-git-ssh) keys to access the HuggingFace API.
+  Make sure to setup your [SSH](https://huggingface.co/docs/hub/en/security-git-ssh) keys locally to access the HuggingFace API.
+- Step 2:
+  - `get_models_history.py`: Script to get metadata of all models from HuggingFace.

 ## Scraping StackOverflow posts